petereczek/IBM_AI-in-CPIP/README.md

 The project is still in progress, and is constantly being updated and improved.
 For the final version, check back after May 20th (Final presentation date)!

-The structure of the subfolders is as follows:\n
+The structure of the subfolders is as follows:
-WA -> Watson Assistant Workspace file \n
+WA -> Watson Assistant Workspace file;
-WDS -> Some sample documents uploaded to Discovery for querying \n WKS -> Documents -> Documents used for development of the model, the type system as well as creation of preannotation dictionaries; Documents used as training and testing set for training and evaluation of the model \n
+WDS -> Some sample documents uploaded to Discovery for querying;
+WKS -> Documents -> Documents used for development of the model, the type system as well as creation of preannotation dictionaries; Documents used as training and testing set for training and evaluation of the model;
-WKS -> Dictionaries -> Preannotation Dictionaries \n WKS -> Type System -> Type system file \n
+WKS -> Dictionaries -> Preannotation Dictionaries;
+WKS -> Type System -> Type system file;
-NodeRed -> NodeRed integration file \n
+NodeRed -> NodeRed integration file;